atrick/swift-evolution/proposals/0000-c-lang-implicit-pointer-conversion.md

         }
     }

-Without implicit conversion we end up with something like this:
+Without implicit conversion we need to write something like this instead:

     func makeDigest(data: Data, wrapper: inout DigestWrapper) -> Int32 {
         data.withUnsafeBytes { inBytes in